 How to tip in Europe

 The way to tip in Europe is a bit different than for instance the one in the United States.
-In America, it is expected to leave a 20 percent tip, while in Europe it is only 10 percent generally.
+In America, it is expected to leave a 20 percent tip, while in Europe generally it is not obligated.
 Why is this?
 In Europe, people do not depend on tips to make a living.
 Here, they get at least the minimum wage so they do not really need the tips to survive.
 However, tips are always appreciated, but they are rather seen as a bonus for good service.
 The tipping amount can vary per country, but there are some simple guidelines that apply to almost every European country.

 Tips on Tipping

-• When the service is bad, do not worry about not leaving a tip
+- When the service is bad, do not worry about not leaving a tip.
+Tips are typically seen as a bonus for good service

 Recommendations per service or location